neuralmagic/sparseml/integrations/ultralytics-yolov8/tutorials/sparse-transfer-learning.md

 mv aerial-dataset datasets/
 ```

-After unzipping, we can see the directory conforms to the Ultralytics format:
+After unzipping, observe that the directory conforms to the Ultralytics format:
 ```
 |-- aerial-dataset
   |--train